gmhaw/docker-plasticscm/README.md

 Between v8 and v10, both a Mono and .NET Core version of PlasticSCM existed.
 This image always used the "newer" .NET Core version named 'plasticscm-server-netcore'.
 The image was named after this and was not renamed since.

+The source for this image can be viewed on Github: [gmhaw/docker-plasticscm](https://github.com/gmhaw/docker-plasticscm)

 ## Version tags

 *This table lists the latest images for each major version and explains the usage of the different tags as well.*